PiloyanM/OOP-Martik-/README.md

-Russian Roulette Game
+Plants vs Zombies

 Introduction

-The idea of the project is to make a Russian Roulette Game.
-The game will be developed for up to 5 players to play simultaneously.
-During the game, players will get some extra opportunities, such as skipping the move, making other players shoot, etc.
+The idea of the project is to make a game like a very popular game Plants vs Zombies.
+The game will be developed for 2 players to play simultaneously.
+The game will include differnt classes, such as zombies and plants, through which, with the inheritance wiil be created diiferent kind of Zombies and Plants.
+The game will also include some items, which will benefit the players.

 Authors